chunqian/tinymemory/README.md

-# memory
+# tinymemory
-memory pool for cgo.
+tinymemory is memory pool for golang.